Own-Data-Privateer/hoardy-web/README.md

 - by default, none these tools ever overwrite any files on disk (to prevent accidental data loss);

   this way, if something breaks, you can always trivially return to a known-good state by simply copying some old files from a backup as there's no need to track versions or anything like that.

-## Supported use cases

-### For a relatively layman user

-Currently, `Hoardy-Web` has three main use cases for regular users, in all of which you first capture some data using the [add-on](./extension/) and then you use the [`hoardy-web` tool](./tool/) to either

-- feed a subset of your archives to `hoardy-web serve` to [replay them over `HTTP`](./tool/README.md#replay), similar to [Wayback Machine](https://web.archive.org/), [heritrix](https://github.com/internetarchive/heritrix3), and [pywb](https://github.com/webrecorder/pywb);

-- feed a subset of your archives to `hoardy-web mirror` to [generate a static offline website mirror a-la `wget -mpk`](./tool/README.md#mirror), which you can then view with your favorite web-browser as normal;
-  except, unlike with `wget`, you can discover you dislike the result, change some options, and re-generate the mirror **without re-downloading anything**;

-- use `hoardy-web organize` to [maintain a tree of symlinks pointing to latest `WRR` file for each URL](./tool/README.md#symlink-latest) and then read them --- by using `w3m`, `pandoc`, any other `HTML` reader you want, or feed them to TTS engine, or a Braille display --- via some [scripts](./tool/script/);
-  personally, I prefer this one, because I hate web browsers and prefer to read most things from a TTY.

-### For a more technical user

-Alternatively, you can programmatically access that data by asking the [`hoardy-web` tool](./tool/) to dump `WRR` files into JSONs or verbose CBORs for you, or you can [just parse `WRR` files yourself](./doc/data-on-disk.md) with readily-available libraries.

-Since the whole of `hoardy-web` (the project) adheres to the [philosophy described above](#philosophy), the simultaneous use of `Hoardy-Web` (the extension) and `hoardy-web` (the tool) helps immensely when developing scrapers for uncooperative websites: you just visit them via your web browser as normal, then, possibly years later, use the `hoardy-web` tool to organize your archives and conveniently programmatically feed the archived data into your scraper without the need to re-fetch anything.

-Given how simple the `WRR` file format is, you can modify any `HTTP` library to generate `WRR` files, thus allowing you to use the `hoardy-web` tool with data captured by other software, and use data produced by the `Hoardy-Web` extension as inputs to your own tools.

-Which is why, personally, I patch some of the commonly available FLOSS website scrapers to dump the data they fetch as `WRR` files so that in the future I could write my own better scrapers and indexers and test them on a huge collected database of already collected inputs immediately.

-Also, as far as I'm aware, `hoardy-web` is a tool that can do more useful stuff to your `WRR` archives than any other tool can do to any other file format for `HTTP` dumps with the sole exception of `WARC`.

 ## <span id="more-docs"/>What does it do, exactly?
 I have questions.